Skip to main content

 HB 1379: WHAT DOES IT MEAN?

-House Bill 1379 was signed into law in 2023 and passed more stringent requirements for septic systems and wastewater treatment for areas within impaired or at-risk water quality areas.
+House Bill 1379 was signed into law in 2023 and passed more stringent requirements for septic systems and wastewater treatment within Basin Management Action Plan (BMAP), Pollution Reduction Plan (PRP), and Reasonable Assurance Plan (RAP) areas.
 New requirements include the following:

-• For new developments within an impaired or at-risk area, lots of one acre or less will be required to connect to central sewer, if available, or use an enhanced nutrient-reducing septic system.
+• For new developments within a BMAP, PRP, or RAP area, lots of one acre or less will be required to connect to central sewer, if available, or use an enhanced nutrient-reducing septic system.

-• Except for rural areas of opportunity, local governments are required to assess the feasibility of providing sanitary sewers for developments of more than 50 lots, on a 10-year planning horizon.
+• Except for rural areas of opportunity, local governments are required to assess the feasibility of providing sanitary sewer for developments of more than 50 lots, on a 10-year planning horizon.

 More info can be found on the Florida Department of Environmental Protection’s House Bill 1379 Fact Sheet and Frequently Asked Questions.